LynxiTech/BIDL_doc_en/source/professional_version_introduction.rst

 6. Functional-Level Brain-Inspired Networks: the funtional-level brain inspired networks such as memory networks and world model reinforcement learning networks.

-Furthermore, Lynxi/Nanhu team extends the following commercial services in the realm of brain-inspired computing:
+Furthermore, Lynxi/Nanhu team extends the following professional services in the realm of brain-inspired computing:

 1. Framework Adaptation Services: assistance in the adaptation of other computational frameworks, including but not limited to Spikingjelly and NeurAI.